-In terms of the curriculum offer there were no significant changes in 2017/18.
+In terms of the curriculum offer there were no significant changes in 2018-19.

-Structures at a senior level have been strengthened to include three assistant principal posts covering teaching and learning, data and planning, and quality improvement.
-This senior structure will work with heads of school, campus co-ordinators and teaching and learning mentors to ensure that the improvements in teaching and learning and outcomes is sustained in areas that are at or above the national comparators and improved in those areas that are below.
+Structures at a senior level changed with the appointment on a new principal who took up the post on 1st January 2019, the appointment of a new vice principal academic in November 2018 and the appointment a new vice principal / chief operating officer in August 2019.
+These post holders form the senior leadership team along with the three assistant principal posts covering teaching and learning, quality improvement and learner experience.
+This senior structure will continue to work with heads of school, campus co-ordinators and teaching and learning mentors to ensure that the improvements in teaching and learning and outcomes is sustained in areas that are at or above the national comparators and improved in those areas that are below.